Cretan Revolt (1897–1898): Ottoman withdrawal from Crete

 In September 1898, the European admirals decided to collect taxes to support the new administration in Crete.
-On September 15, the Turkish governor of Candia refused to accept the collection without having received the order from Istanbul.
+On September 15, the Turkish governor of Candia refused to accept the collection without having received the order from Constantinople.

 After three days of talks, a detachment of British troops tried to take the governor's premises by force.
 They were besieged inside the palace and massacred.
-The Turkish population then went to the residence of the British vice-consul, set it on fire, and killed him During this riot, fourteen Britons and 500 Cretans were killed, and many others wounded.
+The Turkish population then went to the residence of the British vice-consul, set it on fire, and killed him.
+During this riot, fourteen Britons and 500 Cretans were killed, and many others wounded.

 On 17 October 1898, Great Britain and the other European allies issued an ultimatum to the Ottoman government to withdraw Its troops and citizens from Crete within 30 days.

 The majority of Cretan Turks left Crete at 1898.

 Autonomy of Crete

 On 25 November the representatives in Athens of France, Italy, Great Britain and Russia proposed to King George I of Greece the appointment of his son Prince George as High Commissioner of Crete.
 The proposal was for an appointment for three years, during which the prince must pacify the island and provide it with an administration.
 He had to recognize the Ottoman sovereignty over the island and let the Ottoman banners float over the fortresses.
 Each of the four protecting nations granted a loan of one million francs to the new High Commissioner to carry out his task.

 Prince George arrived in Crete on 9 December, welcomed by the admirals of the European fleets.
 At this point, the revolt was over.